dtinth/friendlist/README.md

 This project develops using [Yeoman.io](http://yeoman.io/) workflow.
 To develop on this project, please install the required tools.

+After cloning the repository, install the required dependencies using:

+    npm install && bower install

-After cloning the repository, to run the local development server, run:
+To run the local development server, run:

     grunt server